sagar7993/gatsby-plugin-pinterest-twitter-facebook/README.md

         showFacepile: true, // default
         // Use the small header instead, i.e show a smaller cover photo
         smallHeader: false, // default
-        // Try to fit inside the container width
+        // Try to fit inside the container width on page load
+        // If the width of the parent element is bigger than the Page plugin's width it will maintain the value defined in width
+        // No Dynamic Resizing - If you want to adjust the plugin's width on window resize, you manually need to rerender the plugin.
         adaptContainerWidth: true // default
       }
     }